wrycu/StarWarsFFG-Enhancements/cypress/README.md

 ### 3. Actions permissions (Optional)

 Review the repository Actions permissions.
+The defaults are sensible, but these settings provide optional hardening configuration.

 1. Navigate to the repository > Settings > Actions > General
 2. Review all settings, specifically "Fork pull request workflows from outside collaborators"